 What information will you need to check your score?

 To access your business credit score with Nav or the D&B CreditSignal program, you’ll need to provide information such as your business name, your ZIP code and your email address.
 You’ll also need to verify your identity by providing your home address, your date of birth, your phone number and your Social Security number.

 Further, you may also need to answer some security questions based on your loan history, your work history or previous addresses you may have had.

 Which option should you choose?

-If you mostly just want to get a general idea of your business credit health, then one of the free options available to you may work fine.
-Just be prepared to provide considerable personal information, including your Social Security number, in order to create a free account.
+If you only want a general idea of your business credit health, one of the free options should work.
 Also, remember that the information you get from a free business credit report will likely not be as comprehensive as you’ll find with paid business credit monitoring plans.

 If you want ongoing monitoring of your business credit profile, then a paid monthly plan from a company like Experian or Dun & Bradstreet may make more sense.